Volue-Public/energy-smp-docs/docs/mesh/rest-api/introduction.md

 }
 ```

-The content of the header must look like the following:
+The content of the header could look like the following:

 ```cmd
 Authorization: Bearer eyJhbGci...<snip>...yu5CSpyHI